dyatesupnorth/vagrant-rails-api-jwt/README.md

 # vagrant-rails-api-jwt
-Start project for a Rails Api.
+Starter project for a Rails Api.

 Vagrant wrapper for quick start up.